Amsans/natatnik/README.md

 - Double-click on `Natatnik.exe` in the build directory
 - Alternatively, you can run the Python script directly: `python main.py`

-### Text Formatting

-1. Select the text you want to format
-2. Click on one of the formatting buttons (B, I, U) in the toolbar
-3. Or use the Format menu to apply formatting
+### Font Size Adjustment

+Use the font size slider in the toolbar to adjust the text size (from 10 to 80 points)

 ### Working with Files